The choice of PaaS

 Learning Elastic Beanstalk

-When I first looked at using AWS I did so because I wanted to see what their ecosystem was like and because I wanted more flexibility than Openshift or Heroku - that and they had a good free tier!
+When I first looked at using AWS I did so because I wanted to see what their ecosystem was like and because I wanted more flexibility than OpenShift or Heroku - that and they had a good free tier!
 I had hoped that there would be less of a learning curve involved with using AWS too and it would be just like using the Docker commands I was getting so comfortable with.

 Initially I was worried: I read blog posts about setting up EC2 containers, provisioning it to run Docker, creating security groups and other very low level stuff I didn’t want to stray into.
 I wanted to keep away from the infrastructure and stick to the abstractions of using a PaaS, after all, it was only a short project - I didn’t want to spend my time setting up security groups.
 I wondered whether AWS was only “Infrastructure as a Service” but then I found Elastic Beanstalk (EB) and the infrastructure abstractions I had been hoping for.

 EB gives you a choice of applications to run: Docker (single or multi-container), PHP, Python, Node.js, Ruby, Tomcat and others.
 It only takes 2/3 pages of options and configuration to have a whole environment set up and ready to be deployed to.
 As part of the set up Elastic Beanstalk creates an AWS virtual machine, called an EC2 node, for your docker or other type of application to run on.
 Then, it provides a URL to access your application and creates an S3 bucket where your code is uploaded.
-It also has has an excellent command line client which was not too hard to set up with a secret key.
+It also has an excellent command line client which was not too hard to set up with a secret key.
 To start using my newly provisioned multi-container Docker environment I had to transform my docker-compose.yaml into a Dockerrun.aws.json file.
 This wasn’t hard either but the inevitable debugging that came after took a long time.

 Understanding what went wrong in a deployment was probably the hardest and most time consuming aspect of getting set up.
 There are a lot of logs and a lot of log files and so the first problem is finding what logs are relevant.
 I mostly spent my time logged into my EC2 instance via SSH and in the container logs /var/log/docker where each container logs out to a file based on its container ID.